 \section{Introduction}

 Research in robotics and autonomous navigation has benefited significantly from the public availability of standard datasets which enable systematic testing and validation of algorithms.
 Over the past 10 years, datasets such as KITTI~\cite{Geiger2013IJRR}, the New College \cite{smith2009new} and EuRoC MAV \cite{Burri25012016} have been released and provided a transparent benchmark of performance.
-These datasets were collected on a variety of platforms (UGVs, UAVs and Autonomous Vehicles) with evaluation based upon GPS/INS, laser trackers~\cite{Burri25012016} or motion capture systems~\cite{Burri25012016}.
+These datasets were collected on a variety of platforms (UGVs, UAVs and Autonomous Vehicles) with reference poses based upon GPS/INS \cite{Geiger2013IJRR}, dead reckoning \cite{smith2009new}, and laser trackers/motion capture systems~\cite{Burri25012016}.

 Many vehicular benchmarks use a form of GPS/INS fusion for ground truth but do not provide precise local accuracy.
 This is specially noted as a shortcoming of the KITTI odometry benchmark which does not use length scales of less than 100~m for this reason\footnote{http://www.cvlibs.net/datasets/kitti/eval\_odometry.php}.
 Tripod-mounted laser trackers follow a prism placed on the robot to achieve precise localisation.
-However they cannot maintain line of sight to the robot for large experiments.
+However, they cannot maintain line of sight to the robot for large experiments.
 Motion capture systems provide accurate 6 DoF ground truth but are limited to small indoor facilities.

 We aim to provide a large-scale dataset which provides centimeter accuracy so as to enable evaluation of short length-scale odometry, as well as large scale drift.
 The raw data files are accompanied by a precise 3D model constructed using a survey-grade LiDAR scanner.
-Utilizing the 3D model we inferred the location of the device using LiDAR ICP at 10 Hz across the entire location.~\figref{fig:teaser} shows a plan view of the 3D model with vision and corresponding LiDAR samples of our data from different locations.
+Utilizing the 3D model, we inferred the location of the device using LiDAR ICP at 10 Hz across the entire location.~\figref{fig:teaser} shows a plan view of the 3D model with vision and corresponding LiDAR samples of the data from different locations.

-Our data was collected by a handheld device carried by a person at walking speed, unlike the majority of the released datasets acquired from a robotics platforms.
+The data was collected by a handheld device carried by a person at walking speed, unlike the majority of the released datasets acquired from a robotics platforms.
 The handheld device comprises a 3D LiDAR and a stereo camera each with a self-contained IMU.
-In particular we use commercially available low-cost sensors --- the widely used Intel Realsense D435i and a 64-beam Ouster LiDAR scanner.
+In particular, we use commercially available low-cost sensors --- the widely used Intel Realsense D435i and a 64-beam Ouster OS-1 LiDAR scanner.
 The walking motion can, to a degree, replicate the jerky motion of a flying drone or a quadruped.